-For practical purposes distributers may also choose the LATEX project licence, which is considered to be a bit more TEX friendly.
-(BSD alike licences, the Ruby Licence and the Apache are all licences that apply well for ConTEXT.)
+For practical purposes distributers may also choose the $L^{A}T{E}X$ project licence, which is considered to be a bit more $T{E}X$ friendly.
+(BSD alike licences also apply well for CONTEXT.)

 In practice, users may forget about the legal part, if only because I haven't even read (and understood) it completely myself, so let's stick to what Creative Commons makes of it: